 - 2 tablespoons chopped fresh parsley

-- 1 large head cauliflower, stem removed, cut into large pieces
+- 2 medium heads cauliflower - stem removed, cut into large pieces

-- 1 large leek, white and light green part only, halved and sliced (approximately 2 cups)
+- 1 large leek - (or 2 medium) white and light green part only, halved and sliced (approximately 2 cups)

 - 1 can (14.5-ounce) chicken broth

 - Heat olive oil in a Dutch oven over medium-high heat.
-Season the short ribs with salt and black pepper to taste.
-Place the short ribs in the hot oil and sear well on both sides, approximately 4-5 minutes per side.
+Generously season the short ribs with salt and black pepper.
+Working in batches, place the short ribs in the hot oil and sear well on all sides, approximately 4-5 minutes per side.
 Transfer to a plate.

 - Add the onion, carrot and celery to the hot oil.
 Reduce heat to medium-low, add a pinch or two of salt and cook, stirring often until very soft, approximately 10-12 minutes.

 - Add the garlic, stir until fragrant (15 seconds), then add wine.
-Bring to a boil and reduce slightly.
+Bring to a boil and cook 2-3 minutes to reduce slightly.

 - Add beef broth, crushed tomatoes, Italian seasoning and bay leaves.

-- Place short ribs back into the pot, cover securely and place in the oven.
-Cook for 2 hours.
+- Place short ribs back into the pot, cover securely with aluminum foil or parchment paper then place the lid on the pot and place in the oven.
+Cook for 2-2 ½ hours.